roslyncode/clubwebsite/workshops/2020-21/css/readme/README.md

 You can preview the page by clicking `Preview` on the top bar and then selecting `Live Preview File`.

 #### Side note: Comments
 Comments can be made in HTML by using `<!--` and `-->`.
-Text inside these arrows are not dispalyed in the browser, but helps document your HTML code.
-It is a good habit to always comment your code.
+Text inside these arrows are not displayed in the browser, but helps document your HTML code.
+It is a good habit to always comment on your code.

 ```html
 <!-- This is a comment-->
 ```

 #### Side note 2: Live Preview
-You can preview the code as you work by opening up Live Preview.
-To do this, click on the `Preview` button on the top bar of Cloud9.
-Then select `Live Preview`.
+You can preview the code as you work by opening up your folder.
+To do this, double-click on the file in your desktop folder.

 ### Step 3: Adding Text

 Now you can add some text to your webpage.
 HTML uses a variety of elements to automatically format and identify text.
-There are mutlipe heading elements (`<h1>`, `<h2>`, `<h3>`, ..., `<h6>`) that create headers, and there is also a paragraph element (`<p>`) to create paragraph text.
+There are multiple heading elements (`<h1>`, `<h2>`, `<h3>`, ..., `<h6>`) that create headers, and there is also a paragraph element (`<p>`) to create paragraph text.

 Text is written inside the body and must be enclosed by a starting (ex: `<p>`) and ending tag (ex: `</p>`).